alecmuffett/eotk/README.md

 ## I want to create a new project / my own configuration!

 You can either add a new project to the demo config file, or you can create a new config for yourself.

-If you want an onion for `foo.com`, the simplest configuration file probably looks like this:
+If you want an onion for `foo.com`, the simplest configuration file looks like this:

 ```
 set project myproject
-hardmap secrets.d/xxxxxxxxxxxxxxxx.key foo.com
+hardmap secrets.d/a2s3c4d5e6f7g8h9.key foo.com
 ```

 ...and if you create a file called `project.conf` containing those